Elorm-t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6 - Local variable: A script that creates a new local variable.

 Task 7 - Global variable: Script creates a ne global variable.

+Task 8 - Every addition to true knowledge is an addition to human power: A script that prints the result of the addition of 128 with the value stored in the environment variable.